 Coast FIRE

-Overview: Save a chunk early, then let your investments grow to your FIRE number by traditional retirement age.
-Ideal for: Those wanting flexibility later.
-Mindset: Work hard now for freedom down the road.
-Example: $300,000 at 35 grows to $1.5 million by 60.
+Overview: Save early, then let investments grow to your target by traditional retirement.
+Ideal for: Flexibility later.
+Mindset: Front-load effort for future freedom.
+Example: $300,000 at 35 compounding to ~$1.5M by 60.

 Barista FIRE